Do Cats Need Sunlight For Their Health?

 Is Sunbathing Safe for Cats?

 So if they don’t need sunshine for their biological health, why are almost all cats driven to seek out sunlight?
-Do house cats need sunlight and are they getting enough if we keep our cats indoors?
+Do house cats need daylight, and are they getting enough if we keep our cats indoors?
 It is important to know about indoor cats and their needs and preference in order to keep them happy and healthy.

 Dr Lizzie Youns tells us that our domestic cat’s ancestors came from the hot Middle Eastern deserts and African plains.
-These ancient and warm origins mean that cats are well adapted to heat, and in fact, in cooler climates they may need a bit of external help to keep their body temperatures high enough.
+These ancient and warm origins mean that cats are well adapted to heat, and in fact, in cooler climates, they may need a bit of external help to keep their body temperatures high enough.

 Can a Cat Suffer from Sunburn from Too Much Sun Exposure?